Fees and Costs

 CSN (Swedish Student Loan Agency)

-It is extremely important to apply for the whole year of study at the same time.
-This means that if you go abroad only one semester you must send in two applications to CSN, one for the study abroad and the regular one for your studies in Sweden.
+Applying for the entire year's study at once is crucial.
+If you go abroad for just one semester, you need to submit two applications to CSN: one for the study abroad and another for your studies in Sweden.

-For studies within Europe you may apply for a scholarship within Erasmus+.
-For studies in the Nordic countries, there are scholarships within the network Nordplus.
+For studying in Europe, you can apply for an Erasmus+ scholarship.
+For studying in the Nordic countries, there are scholarships available through the Nordplus network.